[ICML 2024]

 Limitations and Future Work

 Our analysis is based on simplified assumptions.
 For instance, the model might not accurately represent Ptrain(text|image), a phenomenon we examine in our paper.
 Estimating Ptrain(text) by sampling gaussian noise images is potentially imprecise, and we encourage future VLMs to directly model Ptrain(text) or explore better techniques for debiasing.
+Lastly, we encourage readers to explore our latest work on VQAScore, which adapts VisualGPTScore to more capable vision-language models trained on visual-question-answering data (rather than solely on captioning data) for state-of-the-art vision-language alignment.

 BibTeX